Road traffic collisions

 What documents do I need to take with me to the station to report a road traffic accident/collision?

-You need to take your driving licence the photo card and counterpart, insurance and MOT and any details of the offending vehicle.
+You need to take your driving licence, insurance and MOT and any details of the offending vehicle.

 Which station do I have to report a road traffic accident/collision to?